strawmanpoems/strawman/poems/025_the_stigma.md

-as my spirit brother dressed my wound i saw his arms adorned wrist to shoulder with many rings many sizes old and new dangling and clanging through time and through my soul now we are what we do
+as my spirit brother dressed my wound i saw his arms adorned wrist to shoulder with many rings old and new brass, metal, marble dangling and clanging echoing beyond the ages and through me now
 </pre>